 Serving Suggestions

-This slow cooker pot roast is one of those meals that has everything in it to make a complete meal - meat, broth, potatoes, and carrots.
+This Crockpot Mississippi Pot Roast is one of those meals that has everything in it to make a complete meal - meat, broth, potatoes, and carrots.
 It's the perfect dish to make for a crowd.

 The chuck roast can be cooked low and slow until it's fork-tender, and the resulting sauce is packed with flavor.

-If you are serving your slow cooker pot roast on mashed potatoes, try our Bob Evans Mashed Potatoes recipe.
+If you are serving your Crockpot Mississippi Pot Roast on mashed potatoes, try our No Drain Copycat Bob Evans Mashed Potatoes recipe.
 It uses an Instant Pot, and they are ready in less than 20 minutes!

 Tips for Success